getamna/libmon/readme.md

 ### Generating Tokens
 You can use our token generation service.
-To publish to Libmon, and get free tokens, simply [purchase here](https://libmon.com/#publish).
-It costs $20 for 100 tokens.
+To publish to Libmon, and get tokens, [register here](https://libmon.com/#publish).

-We can help you setup a payment portal so you can charge for access to your library.
+We can help you setup a payment portal, and you can monetize your library.